 It is packed with several essentials and specialty tools, including bracket tools, bearing cups, bottle opener, chain checker, chaining tools, cone wrenches, hex wrenches, screwdrivers, spoke wrenches, and cleaning supplies.

 The picture attached to this listing doesn’t do the kit justice.
-It truly has everything you might need with more than 40 tools that are essential for maintenance and repairs for your bike.
+It truly has everything you might need for maintenance and repairs for your bike.

 This tool kit works best for newer and current models of bikes.
 The recommendations associated refer to them being most compatible with bikes that are less than 10 years old.